cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    * homophone encryption
    * permutations/transpositions
    * Playfair encryption
-      - pure C sources from Gunnar-Andresson are available.
+      - C sources from Gunnar-Andresson are available.

 - Analysis to be improved for:
    * mono-alphabetic substitution